Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 ori_registryis the single source of truth for all builtin type behavioral specifications- Every compiler phase (ori_types, ori_eval, ori_arc, ori_llvm) reads from ori_registry

-_enforce_exhaustiveness) or immediately detected (test-time viaevery_registry_method_has_*_handler) - Zero allowlists remain (except
+- Zero allowlists remain (including

-- ~2,000 lines of manual sync infrastructure have been eliminated
+- ~2,600+ lines of manual sync infrastructure have been eliminated

 - Adding a new builtin method requires exactly one change: a